medic/cht-tech-radar-contributors/radar/2023-09-12/enketo.md

 tags:       [framework]
 ---

-JavaScript library for rendering xforms as HTML with CSS and JS.
+[Enketo](https://enketo.org/) is a 100% free and open-source JavaScript library used for rendering xforms as HTML with CSS and JS.